Lingyu-Meng/Lingyu-Meng/README.md

 ## Computational Modeling
 I believe precise description is crucial for scientific progress.
 Computational modeling allows for accurate, elegant, and standardized promotion of research in the field of social psychology and neuroscience.
 ## Computational Social Science
 Utilizing modern tools and data is essential for gaining higher ecological validity in research.
-With the popularization of social media, ignoring virtual interactions is unwise.
+With the popularization of social media, ignoring online interactions is unwise.
+## Brain stimulation
+Non-invasive brain stimulation techniques give us a unique opportunity to investigate the causal relationship between brain regions and cognitive processes.
+I have read some papers about tACS, tDCS, and TMS, and I would be pleased to have the opportunity to use them, along with other stimulation techniques like tFUS and DBS.
 # Seeking Opportunities
 I am applying for PhD programs and also interested in RA positions.
 If you are a PI, please feel free to contact me!
 Here is my [CV](L.-Y._M._CV.pdf)